Andrés Pico

 Andrés Pico (November 18, 1810 – February 14, 1876) was a Californio who became a successful rancher, fought in the contested Battle of San Pascual during the Mexican–American War, and negotiated promises of post-war protections for Californios in the 1847 Treaty of Cahuenga.
-After California became one of the United States, Pico was elected to the state Assembly and Senate.
-He was appointed as the commanding brigadier general of the state militia during the U.S. Civil War.
+After California became one of the United States, Pico was elected to the state assembly and senate.
+He championed the Pico Act of 1859, seeking to split California into two parts in the interest of fair tax representation of the Californios in the southern third of the state.
+He was appointed as the commanding brigadier general of the state militia during the American Civil War.

 Early life

 Andrés Pico was born in San Diego in 1810 as a member of the Pico family of California, a prominent Californio family.
 He was one of several sons of José María Pico and María Eustaquia López.
 An older brother was Pío Pico, who twice served as governor of Alta California.

 Ranchero

-In 1845 under the law for secularization of former Church properties, his older brother Governor Pío Pico granted Andrés Pico and his associate Juan Manso a nine-year lease for the Mission San Fernando Rey de España lands, which encompassed nearly the entire San Fernando Valley.
+In 1845, under the law for secularization of former Church properties, his older brother Governor Pío Pico granted Andrés Pico and his associate Juan Manso a nine-year lease for the Mission San Fernando Rey de España lands, which encompassed nearly the entire San Fernando Valley.
 At that time a 35-year-old rancher, Andrés Pico lived in Pueblo de Los Ángeles.
 He ran cattle on the ranch and used the mission complex as his hacienda.
 He gave Rómulo Pico Adobe to his son.

 In 1846, to raise funds for the Mexican–American War, the Pío Pico government sold secularized mission lands.
 The Mission San Fernando was sold to Eulogio de Celis, who established Rancho Ex-Mission San Fernando.
 Celis returned to Spain, but his descendants stayed in California.
 Under the terms of secularization, the sale excluded the Mission compound and its immediate surroundings, which were reserved for Don Andrés.